-Fall is the best time of year.
-The temperature shifts from scorching summer heatwaves to crisp autumn breezes.
-The leaves glow with new colors that indicate a new season.
-So naturally, everyone wants to celebrate this glorious time of year by decorating the inside of their home to match the beauty outside.
+Fall is the best time of year for fireplace decor as the temperature shifts from scorching summer heatwaves to crisp autumn breezes.
+The leaves are glowing with new colors that indicate a new season.
+So, naturally, everyone wants to celebrate this glorious time of year by decorating the inside of their home to match the beauty outside.
 While there isn't an article long enough to go through every type of fireplace décor out there, what we will do today is talk about 5 ways to decorate your fireplace for fall.

 The first fireplace décor idea we have is Decorating the Mantle:

 Mantles are a classic design piece that come in many styles.
 You can have a full fireplace mantle, mantle shelves, and corner fireplace mantles.
 While each is slightly different, they all include a flat surface that leaves room for decorations of all kinds.
 One way to decorate a fireplace mantle is to make a garland by twisting strands of fake leaves and vines.
 You can lay it across the mantle and/or weave it in and out of photo frames.
 You could also try adding small pumpkins or variations of candles mixed in with the garland.
 Any of these combinations will make your fireplace a beautiful focal point for your room.